AC is not available for silicon Mac

 5. Exit AC on the Mac.

 6. Paste file AstroConnexionsUser.sqlite3 from Downloads on the Mac to Sqlite folder on the Mac and overwrite (see screenshot below).
-Before overwriting you could save the file, just-in-case.
+Before overwriting you should save the file, just-in-case.

 7. Done.
 Run AC on the Mac – all your iPad Chart files should be available.